dad2cl3/pyGunsmith/README.md

 # pyGunsmith
 Discord bot written in Python.
 Allows users to show off guns acquired while playing Destiny 2.
 # Introduction
 The bot is split into two separate files.
-The first, pyGunsmith.py(add link to repo file), contains the basic code the bot needs to function.
+The first, [pyGunsmith.py](https://github.com/dad2cl3/pyGunsmith/blob/master/pyGunsmith.py), contains the basic code the bot needs to function.

-The second, gunsmith.py(add link to repo file), contains the processing logic necessary to support the various commands supporting by the bot except for the *help* option.
+The second, [gunsmith.py](https://github.com/dad2cl3/pyGunsmith/), contains the processing logic necessary to support the various commands supporting by the bot except for the *help* option.

 The main processing logic relies upon two functions: *initialize* and *main*.